-Federal research sponsors often require that data be made available to the public in the form of "Public Use" data sets, which have been prepared by the SDMC for wide scale dissemination.
-If study data is released by the HPTN SDMC as a public use data set, the HPTN is not responsible in any way for the content of abstracts or manuscripts developed using these data, and such manuscripts will not be reviewed by the Protocol Publications Committee, Scientific Committee (SC) or MRC.
+Federal research sponsors, and increasingly scientific journals, often require that data be made available to the public in the form of "Public Use" data sets, which have been prepared by the SDMC for wide-scale dissemination.
+If study data are released by the HPTN SDMC as a Public Use data set and posted on a website that allows widespread access, the HPTN is not responsible in any way for the content of abstracts or manuscripts developed using these data, and such manuscripts will not be reviewed by the Protocol Publications Committee, Scientific Committee (SC) or MRC.